How can we work together in new ways to improve life for our children?

 This journey began back in 2014.
 Oregon was in the midst of transforming its healthcare, education and early learning systems.
-A small group of funders and leaders from these sectors saw an opportunity to align our efforts and work together in new ways to improve life for our children.
-Especially those children facing the greatest obstacles.
+A small group of funders and leaders from these sectors saw an opportunity to align our efforts and work together in new ways to improve life for our region’s children—especially those children facing the greatest obstacles.

-These organizations recognize the challenge: Although health and education are intertwined, Oregon and SW Washington’s healthcare, education and early learning systems are disconnected.
+These organizations recognize the challenge: Although health and education are intertwined, Oregon’s healthcare, education and early learning systems are disconnected.

 We must break from traditional ways of grantmaking and collaborate in new ways.
 Otherwise, we run the risk of making the same mistakes.